 Russell Clayton, Ph.D.

-Dr. Russell B. Clayton is an Associate Professor of Communication, a University Distinguished Teaching Professor, and Director of the Cognition and Emotion Lab in the School of Communication at Florida State University (FSU).
-Russell is also a research affiliate of the FSU Institute for Successful Longevity and the FSU Institute on Digital Health and Innovation.
+Dr. Russell B. Clayton is a Distinguished and Endowed Provost McKenzie Professor in the School of Communication at Florida State University.
+He is the founding director of the Cognition and Emotion Lab and a research affiliate of the Institute for Successful Longevity and the Institute on Digital Health and Innovation.

-BIO: Russell earned his B.S. in psychology (focus in neurophysiology) and M.A. in health psychology from Texas State University.
+Dr. Clayton earned his B.S. in psychology (focus in neurophysiology) and M.A. in health psychology from Texas State University.
 He earned his Ph.D. from the University of Missouri with a focus in health and strategic communication.
-Russell has been on faculty in the School of Communication since 2015.
-He was promoted to Associate Professor with tenure (early) in 2020.
-His teaching and research center on media psychology, health communication, and tobacco communication regulatory science.
-His research has frequently appeared in the leading academic journals in the field including the Journal of Communication; Human Communication Research; Journal of Computer-Mediated Communication; Annals of the International Communication Association; Communication Monographs; Media Psychology; and Health Communication.
-His teaching has been recognized with three University teaching awards including the prestigious University Distinguished Teaching award in 2023.
+Dr. Clayton has been on faculty in the School of Communication since 2015.
+He attained the rank of Professor in 2025.
+His research is centered on media psychology, health communication, and psychophysiological methods.
+He is especially interested in evaluating tobacco control campaign messages to prevent and reduce tobacco use in young adults.
+His research, spanning the subfields of health, advertising, and entertainment, has been published in the leading academic journals in the field including the Journal of Communication; Human Communication Research; Journal of Computer-Mediated Communication; Communication Monographs; Journal of Advertising; Journalism & Mass Communication Quarterly; Journal of Broadcasting & Electronic Media; Media Psychology; and Health Communication, among others.
+He teaches courses in media/communication studies and has been recognized with three University-level teaching awards including the University Distinguished Teaching award.

 ** If you are a current or prospective student and are interested in learning more about research or working in a media psychology research lab, please feel free to email Dr. Clayton (rclayton at fsu.edu) anytime.**